Clean Heat Grant replaces Domestic Renewable Heat Incentive from April 2022

 However, the low level of grant proposed of only £4,000 is too low to encourage homeowners to move to clean heating.
 The Government needs to acknowledge that a homeowner who considers a clean heating mechanism is facing a private cost to provide a public benefit.

-The Clean Heat Grant is only proposed to last for two years.
+The Clean Heat Grant is only proposed to last for two years and funding is limited to £100m.
 This lack of clarity will provide no certainty for businesses proposing to serve the market.

 The limited level of the grant will point households to the cheapest technologies.
 A £4,000 grant is not enough to encourage investment in a £10,000 air source heat pump system for a small house.